-The headteacher informs the pupil of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues.
+The headteacher informs the pupil of the type of sanction to be used in this instance and future sanctions if the bullying continues.

 If possible, the headteacher will attempt reconciliation and will obtain a genuine apology from the bully.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
 Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully.